JerBouma/FinanceDatabase/README.md

 | 1YO.F    | Yangtze Optical Fibre And Cable Joint Stock Limited Company | EUR        | Information Technology | Technology Hardware & Equipment  | Communications Equipment                       | FRA        | Frankfurt Stock Exchange | China         | nan     | Wuhan         | 430073     | http://www.yofc.com            | Small Cap    | nan          | nan       | nan          | nan              | nan               |
 | 1ZU.F    | The Pennant Group, Inc.                                     | EUR        | Health Care            | Health Care Equipment & Services | Health Care Equipment & Supplies               | FRA        | Frankfurt Stock Exchange | United States | ID      | Eagle         | 83616      | http://pennantgroup.com        | Small Cap    | US70805E1091 | 7.08E+113 | BBG00QJ35K78 | BBG00QJ35K69     | BBG00P33SZ15      |

-Lastly, the Finance Database has a direct integration with the [Finance Toolkit](https://github.com/JerBouma/FinanceToolkit) making it possible to do financial analysis on the companies you've found in the Finance Database.
+Lastly, the Finance Database has a direct integration with the [Finance Toolkit](https://github.com/JerBouma/FinanceToolkit), making it possible to do financial analysis on the companies you've found in the Finance Database.
 Returning to the earlier example of the 3 insurance companies in the Netherlands, it becomes possible to load these into the Finance Toolkit with the `to_toolkit` functionality.

 To be able to get started, you need to obtain an API Key from FinancialModelingPrep.
-This is used to gain access to 30+ years of financial statement both annually and quarterly.
-Note that the Free plan is limited to 250 requests each day, 5 years of data and only features companies listed on US exchanges.
+This is used to gain access to 30+ years of financial statements, both annually and quarterly.
+Note that the Free plan is limited to 250 requests each day, 5 years of data, and only features companies listed on US exchanges.

 ___

 <b><div align="center">Obtain an API Key from FinancialModelingPrep <a href="https://www.jeroenbouma.com/fmp" target="_blank">here</a>.</div></b>
 ___

-Then you can go ahead and run the following code, changing the `API_KEY` to your own API Key.
+Then you can go ahead and run the following code, changing the `API_KEY` to your own API Key:

 ```python